Angel Eyes | Chords + Lyrics

 | Fmaj7 (I) | Fmaj7 | F#dim7 (#Idim7) | F#dim7 |

-After repeating that movement, we change the key to E and play a II – V – I, like this:
+After repeating the previous movement, the key shifts to E, introducing a II – V – I progression:

 | F#m (II) B7b9 (V) | E6 (I) |

-The last two bars modulate back to Am using an Ebsus4 (lots of tension!)
-Bm7 and a tritone substitution in Bb7, like this:
+The final two bars modulate back to Am with an Ebsus4 (creating lots of tension!), followed by Bm7 and a tritone substitution in Bb7:

 | Ebsus4 | Bm7 Bb7 |

-By using different positions of the same chord progression like this, we can create natural dynamics in any song.
+Switching between different positions of the same chord progression is an effective way to introduce natural dynamics into any song.

-Speaking of chord progressions, compare the falling bass line of chord VI to the #9 spot on my top 10 chord progression spot (the VI – V – IV – IIIx).
+On the topic of chord progressions, compare the descending bass line of chord VI in Angel Eyes to the #9 spot on my list of top 10 chord progressions (VI – V – IV – IIIx).

-After playing along with me, checking Frank’s “version” and perhaps a few more on the list further down this page, this chord chart is all you need.
+Once you’ve played along with me, checked out Frank’s “version,” and perhaps explored a few others linked further down this page, you only need this chord chart to make Angel Eyes your own.

 Angel Eyes Chord Chart | PDF + iReal Pro